 Required Application Materials for Admission

 The application process for the Nonprofit Certificate program is an online process.
 You will need to create electronic copies (in PDF format) of your transcripts, your statement, and your resume for uploading.
 We encourage you to begin the online application process - you may return later and complete the process as you gather the necessary application materials.
-Please contact Linda Dent (LDENT@uoregon.edu) if you encounter any difficulties with the online system.
+If money is to be sent by Wire Transfer, please fill in this linked PDF Wire Transfer form and call the Cashiers Office to let them know it is coming.

-Currently enrolled graduate students interested in concurrent degree program, please contact Linda Dent, LDENT@uoregon.edu for application procedures to the Nonprofit Management Certificate program.
+Currently enrolled graduate students interested in concurrent degree program, please contact email@example.com for application procedures to the Nonprofit Management Certificate program.

-1. University of Oregon Graduate Admission Application. * If you are applying to more than one program at the University of Oregon, you must complete one Graduate Admission Application per program.
+- University of Oregon Graduate Admission Application. * If you are applying to more than one program at the University of Oregon, you must complete one Graduate Admission Application per program.
 There is a checkbox on the application form, to avoid paying a second application fee.
+After you select the Certificate program, be sure to select Premasters or Postmasters at the next screen.

 - A comprehensive employment and educational resume.